munificent/craftinginterpreters/book/garbage-collection.md

 The collector's job is to free dead objects and preserve live ones.
 Mistakes are easy to make in both directions.
-If the VM fails to free objects that aren't needed, it can slowly leak memory over time.
+If the VM fails to free objects that aren't needed, it slowly leaks memory.
 If it frees an object that is in use, the user's program can access invalid memory.
 These failures often don't immediately cause a crash, which makes it harder for us to trace backwards in time to find the bug.

 This is made harder by the fact that we don't know when the collector will run.
 Any call that eventually allocates some memory is a place in the VM where a